mg-aranya/arapy/README.md

 Use full JSON for advanced cases such as `$and`, `$or`, `$not`, regex, or nested expressions.

+> [!IMPORTANT]
+> JSON filter expressions are passed as strings, so shell quoting matters.

 ```bash
   Key is equal to 'value'                  '{"key":{"$eq":"value"}}'